bouffalolab/bl_docs/BL616_RM/en/RST/ADC.rst

 In the above table, bit21–bit25 indicates the positive channel number, and bit16–bit20 indicates the negative channel number, while bit0–bit15 indicates the converted value.

 The gpadc_res_sel control bit can set the bits of the conversion result to 12 bits, 14 bits, and 16 bits, of which 14 bits and 16 bits are the result of multiple sampling.
-The optional setting values are as follows:
+The values and the number of samples that can be set are as follows (2M sampling clock as an example, non-single-channel continuous conversion mode requires a lower clock):

 - 3'b000    12bit 2MS/s, OSR=1
 - 3'b001    14bit 125kS/s, OSR=16